panoptic-labs/docs/research/2025-04-09-implied-volatility-put-wing-premia/2025-04-09-implied-volatility-put-wing-premia.md

 ![](./06.png)

-The summed return figures for the 10-delta ETH and BTC monthly put selling strategies show cumulative returns of 153% (27.4% annualized) and 108% (21.1% annualized) for the ETH and BTC tactics respectively spanning from May 2021 to March 2025.
-Why the disparity in not only returns, but IV-to-streamia correspondence between ETH and BTC?
+The summed premia figures for the 10-delta ETH and BTC monthly put selling strategies show cumulative premia of 153% (27.4% annualized) and 108% (21.1% annualized) for the ETH and BTC tactics respectively spanning from May 2021 to March 2025.
+Why the disparity in not only premia, but IV-to-streamia correspondence between ETH and BTC?
 The answer lies in the [volatility risk premium](https://www.amazon.com/Positional-Option-Trading-Wiley/dp/1119583519).